Feature Data Replication

 - To keep data consistent, previously stored records for the specific

-should be replaced with the newly received history. - This method supports data sources that allow corrections or updates to historical feature values, helping to maintain accurate and up-to-date data.
+idshould be deleted, and the newly received history inserted instead. - This method supports data sources that allow corrections or updates to historical feature values, helping to maintain accurate and up-to-date data.

 Replacing old records with the new full history helps avoid duplication and ensures data stays synchronized.